Protecting your intellectual property abroad

 - €850 for first class of goods or services or €1000 if filed on a paper form

 - €150 for fourth and all subsequent classes

 Fees must be paid in Euros directly to EUIPO.

 Anyone can file a European Union trade mark application at EUIPO.
 However, if you do not have a place of business, a real and effective establishment or your domicile in the European Union, you must appoint a representative for all proceedings before the Office.

 You can only choose a fully qualified legal professional (such as a solicitor or barrister) or a specialist in IP law to represent you.
-Read more about the address requirements to represent in intellectual property after 1 January 2021.

 From 1 January 2021, EUTMs no longer protect trade marks in the UK.
 On this date, comparable UK trade marks were created for all right holders with an existing EUTM.
 See: EU trade mark protection and comparable UK trade marks from 1 January 2021.